 Ships may lose their positioning capability when the GNSS service is lost due to jamming or interference, unless they have an alternative positioning system.
 Poor installation or failure of on board equipment can similarly interfere with or degrade GNSS reception.

 Delivery of a Virtual AtoN Service through the AIS VDL would not necessarily be affected immediately by loss of GNSS, since the position part of the message is fixed and transmitted independent of GNSS.
-However, when the Virtual AtoN is transmitted in an AIS channel, the synchronization is dependent upon GNSS.

 Spoofing and Jamming of Virtual AtoN

-Depending on the medium, a Virtual AtoN service can be spoofed and jammed easily.
+Depending on the media, a Virtual AtoN service can be spoofed and jammed easily.
 Jamming can be unintentional or intentional while spoofing would typically be intentional.

 Some spoofing methods can be detected through careful monitoring of the transmission channel.
 One possibility is to monitor MMSI numbers within the service coverage area.
-Duplicate or non-existing MMSI numbers within the coverage area may indicate spoofing.
+Duplicated or non-existing MMSI numbers within the coverage area may indicate spoofing.

 Increased spoofing detection capability can be achieved through regional co-operation between neighbouring countries, exchanging valid MMSI numbers and co-operating on identifying invalid MMSI numbers, for example handing over MMSI numbers from one authority to another authority when vessels crossing the administrative boundaries of these authorities.
 Such a scheme is implemented on the administrative boundary between the Malacca and Singapore straits.